 The contemporary German scholar-monk Bhikkhu Analayo observes:

-The habit of employing self-deception to maintain one’s self esteem has often become so ingrained that the first step to developing accurate self-awareness is honest acknowledgment of the existence of hidden emotions, motives and tendencies in the mind without immediately suppressing them.”
+The habit of employing self-deception to maintain one’s self esteem has often become so ingrained that the first step is to acknowledge hidden emotions, motives and tendencies in the mind without immediately suppressing them.”

 That’s why it is so important to let mindfulness into those dark places.

 We can start by bringing awareness to those ordinary moments when we resist being mindful—when we feel tired, and in the midst of everyday grumpiness.

 Our ordinary instabilities and irritabilities; our ordinary struggles are the practice.

 What is mindfulness, if not the practice of bringing the mind to those places where it goes missing?
 Again and again, we wake ourselves up at the point where drowsiness, distractions, and daydreams arise.”

 Wherever the mind takes us, we simply come back to the present.
 We pull out of the morass of mental images and settle into a very simple and bare experience of the here-and-now.